-ACOM will confer the degree of Doctor of Osteopathic Medicine (D.O.) upon those students who have satisfactorily completed the requirements of graduation and have been recommended for graduation by the faculty.
+The ACOM Board of Directors (the governing body) will confer the degree of Doctor of Osteopathic Medicine (D.O.) upon those students who have satisfactorily completed the requirements of graduation and have been recommended for graduation by the faculty.

-POLICY PROCEDURE:
+POLICY PROCEDURE

-- 1. Upon program completion, the Registrar shall complete a degree audit of students eligible for graduation.
-The Registrar confirms accomplishment of all academic milestones and presents a list of those students eligible for graduation to the Faculty Assembly. - 2.
-By vote of the faculty as convened by the Chair of the Faculty Assembly, or his/her designee, the roster of students approved for graduation shall be confirmed to the Dean for transmittal to the Board of Directors for approval. - 3.
-The Board of Directors will take formal action to approve the conferring of the degree of Doctor of Osteopathic Medicine to medical students from that class. - 4.
-The degree Doctor of Osteopathic Medicine (D.O.) shall be awarded to all candidates duly certified by this procedure at a date and time to be determined by the Office of the President.
+- 1. Nearing program completion, the Registrar shall complete a degree audit of students eligible for graduation.
+The Registrar confirms accomplishment of all academic milestones and presents a list of those students eligible for graduation to the Faculty Assembly 30 days before graduation. - 2.
+By vote of the faculty as convened by the Chair of the Faculty Assembly, or their designee, the roster of students recommended for graduation shall be confirmed to the Dean for transmittal to the ACOM Board of Directors for approval. - 3.
+The ACOM Board of Directors will take formal action to approve the conferring of the degree of Doctor of Osteopathic Medicine to medical students from that class. - 4.
+The Doctor of Osteopathic Medicine (D.O.) degree shall be awarded to all candidates duly certified by this procedure at a date and time to be determined by the Office of the President.

-OMS-I & OMS-II COURSE REQUIREMENTS
+DEGREE PLAN - 167 CREDIT HOURS OMS-I & OMS-II COURSE REQUIREMENTS